Adana kebabı: Impaling

 A little water allows the minced meat to adhere better to the skewer, which is the hardest step in the making of this kebab.
 If not done properly by an Usta, the meat will separate from the skewer during roasting.
+The Turkish word "Usta" derives from the Persian "Ostad" (أستاد) originally meaning "Master" but also now a common honorific to show deference to someone's expertise.

 Cooking

 The impaled skewers are roasted over flame-less coals of oak wood.
 When the meat turns dark brown, it is ready.
 The skewers are frequently turned during this process.
 The melting fat is collected on flatbread by pressing pieces of flatbread against the meat as it roasts; this also serves to heat the bread.

 Serving and eating

-The kebab is commonly served on a plate, as a "Porsiyon", or wrapped in flatbread, as a "Dürüm".
+The kebab is commonly served on a plate, as a porsiyon, or wrapped in flatbread, as a dürüm.

 Porsiyon

 The kebab is served over the flatbread used to catch the drippings.
 It is accompanied by roasted tomatoes, green or red peppers and julienned onions with parsley and sumac.
 Other typical mezes in Adana-Mersin served with the kebab include red pepper ezme with pomegranate molasses, fresh mint and tarragon leaves, braised shallot hearts with olive oil and pomegranate molasses, pickled small green chili peppers, and, around Mersin, green shallot stems with slices of bitter orange, citron, lime and lemon.
 Many restaurants around Adana will also bring hot hummus with butter topped with pastırma on the side.

-The way to eat "Porsiyon" is to skin and crush the charred tomatoes and peppers into a paste, to put them in a piece of flatbread with part of the kebab, topped by a generous pinch of the onion-sumac-parsley mixture, and to wrap the whole thing into a few small thick dürüms.
+The way to eat porsiyon is to skin and crush the charred tomatoes and peppers into a paste, put them in a piece of flatbread with part of the kebab, topped by a generous pinch of the onion-sumac-parsley mixture, and wrap the whole thing into a few small thick dürüms.